lauraspas/218239-AG-AISOFTDEV-Team-3/README.md

    - Category
    - Price
    - Initial Stock Quantity
+   - **Pro Tip**: Use the AI autofill feature by describing your product in natural language (e.g., "20oz blue stainless steel water bottle, BPA-free, 50 in stock") and let the system automatically extract structured data including product name, category, suggested SKU, and quantity.

 3. **Managing Inventory**:
    - View all products in the main inventory table